 KrakenD, the ultra performer API Gateway

 An API Gateway is a component that needs to deliver really fast, as it is an added layer in the infrastructure.
 KrakenD was built with performance in mind.
-In this page and inner pages you’ll find several tests we did to measure the performance.
-Of course we invite you to do them for yourself!
+In this page and inner pages, you’ll find several tests we did to measure the performance.
+We also invite you to do them for yourself!

 TL;DR: Benchmark results